jotd666/lock_and_chase/README.md

 Controls:

 - joystick left/right/up/down: move character
-- joystick fire: pepper
+- joystick fire: close gate
-- "M": toggle annoying in-game music

 To start a game (when game not running):